mkhraisha/Smart-Contracts-And-Decentralized-Applications/assignments/erc-20.md

 }

 contract  YorkERC20Token is IERC20{
-    // use SafeMath library
-    using SafeMath for uint256;
     // Track how many tokens are owned by each address. mapping (address => uint256) public override balanceOf;